MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMBlmSetting.md

 ### Example 1: Get all the BitLocker management policies and filter by description

+This example gets all policies and then uses the pipe operator to filter the results for the object with the matching description.

 ```powershell
 Get-CMBlmSetting | Where-Object { $_.Description -eq "Unique Description" }
 ```